Welcome to LRNT 526 – Inquiry into Contemporary Issues in Learning Technologies

 - What interests you about this learning event and technology?
 What concerns you?
 What further questions need to be asked?

 - Ill-structured problems.
 Many complex questions and problems are not neatly packaged for systematic analysis.
-More often than not, when you dig more deeply into issues you will find more complexity than originally understood, including incomplete and conflicting information, as well as differing perspectives based on political positions, public or private settings, economic and social backgrounds and other factors.
-An example of an ill-structured problem would be the issue of homelessness and the many ways the problem setting is framed by different interlocutors and their backgrounds.
-A single, complete and fully packaged solution will likely never be achieved because the problem can be viewed framed in so many different ways.
-Yet professionals are called upon to devise strategies and respond to public expectations and accountabilities regardless.
+More often than not, when you dig more deeply into issues you will find increasingly levels of complexity, including incomplete and conflicting information, as well as differing perspectives based on political positions, public or private settings, economic and social backgrounds and other factors.
+At this time the question of the COVID-19 virus presents an ill-structured problem.
+Little is yet known, the situation keeps changing, and time is of the essence.single, complete and fully packaged solution will likely never be achieved because the problem can be viewed in so many different ways.
+Dimensions of the problem include deeply intertwined issues of science and health, economics, politics, communications and many other areas.
+In the face of many unknowns, professionals are nevertheless called upon to devise strategies and respond to public expectations and accountabilities.